efournie/BeeMon/README.md

 ## LCD Display

 The measured values are displayed on the LCD screen.
 A "w" on the top right corner means WiFi is connected.
 A "z" in the lowest right corner means the ESP8266 is in deep sleep mode.
 In this case, it can be awaken with the switch.
 Removing the LCD backlight jumper will reduce the current consumption but make the display difficult to read.
+If not soldered, the screen can be completely unplugged to reduce even further the current consumption.

 ## Web Server